photodow/photodow/README.md

 ### Hi there 👋
-My name is James Dow, and I am a web designer & developer.
-I work at the intersection of both design and development.
-Starting with design, I work with teams to design user-centric experiences using design thinking, and various design tools such as Figma and Adobe.
-Then while guiding it through the process, I start to build early with HTML, CSS, Javascript, and various other frameworks and libraries like ReactJS towards a production web app.
+'m James Dow, a passionate Web Designer & Developer.
+I thrive at the intersection of these two dynamic disciplines, witnessing the evolution of an idea from conception to its vibrant existence.
+My journey involves bringing concepts to life and ensuring they resonate seamlessly in the digital realm.
+Let's embark on a creative journey together!

 #### My Skills
 `Javascript` `HTML5` `SCSS` `Figma` `Design Thinking` `Accessibility` `Animation` `Wireframing`